Do you want to learn a simple way to start investing? Here is one perspective on how to think about investing. I call it

 You’re in your 30s

 Your income level is on the rise, and you’re considering starting a family, you could allocate 50% of your savings to Bucket 1 to prepare for the additional expenses associated with starting a family, like buying a home, raising kids.
 At this stage in your life, you start thinking much more long-term, maximize your contributions to Bucket 2, a 401(k) or IRA to save more for retirement.

 You’re in your 40s & 50s

 You have enough money in Bucket 1 to handle emergencies and you understand where your anticipated expenses will be coming from.
 You contribute the maximum to Bucket 2, your 401(k) or IRA.
 Then allocate any additional savings to stocks, bonds or mutual funds to maximize your returns before you reach retirement.

 There are numerous investment strategies and of course a lot of opinions.
-The Bucket Strategy is one way of simplifying the investment landscape.
+The Bucket Strategy is one simple way to start investing.
 It provides a means of showing you how you can start investing based on your current debt, income and life events.
 A way of thinking differently about how you can shift your savings from one bucket to another.
-Based on what your financial goals are and where you are on life’s journey.
+All based on what your financial goals are and where you are on life’s journey.

 But most importantly, if you’re new to investing, it’s a way of thinking about how to get started.